angelobacchini/mergeSort_sv/README.md

 ```

 * The ping-pong buffers are implemented in block memories
-* The first level of sorting (sorting groups of two) is performed while reading samples from the input interface: every two read samples, the pair is written to the block memory in a sorted order
+* The first level of sorting (sorting groups of two) is performed while reading samples from the input interface: every two read samples, the pair is written to the ping-pong buffer in a sorted order
-* Samples are provided to the output interface in last level of sorting (no writing on the block memory occurs)
+* Samples are provided to the output interface in the last level of sorting (no ping-pong writing occurs for the last level)
 * Implementation supports a variable lenght of input samples (from 1 to MAX_NUM_SAMPLES defined in global.svh).
 The core can automatically detect the number of samples to sort from the FIRST and LAST signal on the input interface.

 ## testbench